Student & Parent Handbook

 This is easier said than done.
 The world is full of knowledge, and finding the links between fields of study can be a mind-twisting task.
 A classical education meets this challenge by taking history as its organizing outline — beginning with the ancients and progressing forward to the moderns in history, science, literature, art and music.

-We suggest that the twelve years of education consist of three repetitions of the same four-year pattern: Ancients, Middle Ages, Renaissance and Reformation, and Modern Times.
+We suggest that, as much as possible, the twelve years of education consist of three repetitions of the same four-year pattern: Ancients, Middle Ages, Renaissance and Reformation, and Modern Times.
 The child studies these four time periods at varying levels — simple for grades 1-4, more difficult in grades 5-8 (when the student begins to read original sources), and taking an even more complex approach in grades 9-12, when the student works through these time periods using original sources (from Homer to Hitler) and also has the opportunity to pursue a particular interest (music, dance, technology, medicine, biology, creative writing) in depth.

 The other subject areas of the curriculum are linked to history studies.
 Students working on ancient history will read Greek and Roman mythology, the tales of the Iliad and Odyssey, early medieval writings, Chinese and Japanese fairy tales, and (for older students) the classical texts of Plato, Herodutus, Virgil, and Aristotle.
 They’ll read Beowulf, Dante, Chaucer, and Shakespeare the following year, when they're studying medieval and early Renaissance history.
 When the eighteenth and nineteenth centuries are studied, they start with Swift (Gulliver’s Travels) and end with Dickens; finally, they read modern literature as they study modern history.